Arya-Programmer/mini_timer/README.md

-# Circular Menu
+# mini_timer

-A simple(not so much) Circular Menu, with some self-needed features
+A simple and user-friendly timer app, with fun features

-## What to write here
+## Getting Started

-Still working on this so I have no idea what to write here But if you have any idea what to write here I would appreciate your contribution
+Still working on this so I have no idea what to write here If you have any idea what to write here contribute ^^, I'd appreciate it.